 Periodically test your defenses to identify gaps and assess your organization's readiness to attack by conducting penetration tests.
 Simulate the objectives and actions of an attacker with the help of red teams to inspect your current security posture and get valuable insights about the efficacy of your defenses.

-Download this guide to take a closer look at how ManageEngine products will help you
+Download this guide to take a closer look at how ManageEngine products will help you with the implementation process.

 Disclaimer: The complete implementation of the CIS Controls® (developed by the Center of Internet Security) requires a variety of solutions, processes, people, and technologies.
 The solutions mentioned above are some of the ways in which IT management tools can help with the CIS Control requirements.
 Coupled with other appropriate solutions, processes, and people, ManageEngine's solutions help implement the CIS Controls.
 This material is provided for informational purposes only, and should not be considered as legal advice for the CIS Controls implementation.
 ManageEngine makes no warranties, express, implied, or statutory, as to the information in this material.